Scaling Laws for Transfer Learning

 3

-Em|n is the irreducible loss of a model trained on with infinite compute on distribution n evaluated on distribution m.
+$E_{m|n}$ is the irreducible loss of a model trained on with infinite compute on distribution $n$ evaluated on distribution $m.$